Note

 Navigate to Microsoft Entra admin center and copy both the Application (client) ID and Directory (tenant) ID to your code.

-Authenticate a Livy API Spark session using either an Entra user token or an Entra SPN token
+Authenticate a Livy API Spark session using either a Microsoft Entra user token or a Microsoft Entra SPN token

-Authenticate a Livy API Spark session using an Entra SPN token
+Authenticate a Livy API Spark session using a Microsoft Entra SPN token

 Create an

-Authenticate a Livy API Spark session using an Entra user token
+Authenticate a Livy API Spark session using a Microsoft Entra user token

 Create an